Prayagraj Airport

 Foreseeing the Kumbh 2019, the airport was upgraded with the addition of a new civil terminal extension in 2018, which was constructed in a record 11 months by Tata Projects.
 A new, larger terminal was built just next to this terminal that was completed in January 2025 to cater to the massive flow of traffic during Kumbh 2025.
 This latest addition and the phenomenal festival made the airport structurally a single terminal after refurbishing, and made it among the nation's busiest, with passenger traffic crossing 1 million for the first time in financial year 2024-25.

-Allahabad Air Force Station Bamrauli
+Air Force Station Bamrauli

 The Air Force station is located in the Bamrauli area of Prayagraj and is the headquarters of Central Air Command.
 It is one of the bases of Indian Armed Forces which operates under Central Air Command of Indian Air Force.